Titushky: Georgia

 In 2024, Georgia's euroscepticist ruling party Georgian Dream used Titushky against political opponents extensively, drawing parallels with Yanukovich's administration in Ukraine.

 During the 2023–2024 Georgian protests, opposition offices were attacked by Titushky.
 A number of opponents of the government's proposed "foreign agents law", including political and civil figures were ambushed, attacked, and severely beaten by Titushky.

 In the course of the 2024–2025 Georgian protests, Titushky were used to physically attack journalists critical of the government, as well as political opponents of the ruling party.

+Hungary

+The Hungarian government under Prime Minister Viktor Orbán reportedly used Titushky methods against protesters ahead of the 2026 Hungarian parliamentary election, including coordinated groups of men dressed in black accompanying Orbán’s campaign tour who were involved in obstructing protesters, drowning out criticism and removing or covering banners.
+Opposition leader Peter Magyar also describing pro-Fidesz counter-protesters as "Titushky".